 What are ABLE Accounts?

-The IFOPA is offering a webinar led by Chris Rodriguez, Director of Public Policy for the National Disability Institute, and Patrick, an FOP community member who works in IT and recently opened an ABLE account in the state of Pennsylvania.
+Find out if these accounts are right for you from this IFOPA recorded webinar on ABLE accounts.
+Chris Rodriguez, Director of Public Policy for the National Disability Institute, and Patrick, an FOP community member who works in IT and recently opened an ABLE account in the state of Pennsylvania, were panelists.

 Who is Eligible for an ABLE Account?